List of Afghanistan Twenty20 International cricket records: Narrowest win margins (by runs)

 The narrowest run margin victory is by 1 run which has been achieved in 15 T20I's with Afghanistan winning such games once.

 Narrowest win margins (by balls remaining)

 The narrowest winning margin by balls remaining in T20Is is by winning of the last ball which has been achieved 26 times.
 Afghanistan has yet to achieve victory of the last ball.

 Narrowest win margins (by wickets)

 The narrowest margin of victory by wickets is 1 wicket which has settled four such T20Is.
 The narrowest victory by wickets for Afghanistan is three wickets.

 Greatest loss margins (by runs)

 Afghanistan's biggest defeat by runs was against England in the 2012 ICC World Twenty20 at Ranasinghe Premadasa Stadium, Colombo, Sri Lanka.

 Greatest loss margins (by balls remaining)

 The largest defeat suffered by Afghanistan was against Bangladesh in Bangladesh during the 2014 ICC World Twenty20 when they lost by 9 wickets with 48 balls remaining.

 Greatest loss margins (by wickets)

-Afghanistan have lost a T20I match by a margin of 9 wickets on one occasion.
+Afghanistan have lost a T20I match by a margin of 9 wickets on two occasions.